Tulum Ruins What I Need to Know

 - Visit Sian Ka’an Biosphere Reserve, a UNESCO World Heritage Centre.
 This biosphere reserve contains tropical forests, mangroves, as well as a large marine section crossed by a barrier reef.

-- And of course the best aquatic activities, snorkeling, diving, visiting one of the thousands of cenotes, boat trip, kayak or some more.
+- And of course, the best aquatic activities, snorkeling or diving in one of the beautiful cenotes, boat trips, kayak or more.

 - Of course one of the favorite activities is to go through the beautiful streets of Tulum and enjoy the shops, restaurants, and bars, which have a very special charm.
 A mix of Boho Chic and Hipster décor, in my opinion, that makes the town a place you fall in love with.

 History of Tulum Archaeological Site

 The city was known as Zama (which in Maya means sunrise) and now is known as Tulum (which in Maya has the meaning of wall or fence).
 It is believed that this site was an important center of worship for the descending god.

 The Mayan ruins are located on a cliff facing the Caribbean Sea, and the city is walled.

 Inside the city, you can see public, civic and religious buildings.
 And also, inside the walled city used to lived astronomers, mathematicians, priests, architects, engineers, and the ordinary people lived outside the walled city.

 The strategic location and its location in an elevated area made the site one of the main Mayan cities of the 13th and 14th centuries.

 The Main Buildings